*This post contains affiliate links — please see my disclosure for details*.

 - melted butter – I also just popped this in the microwave to melt.
 Make sure it’s not hot when you add it to your yeast and milk.

-- pumpkin purée – it should be in a can labeled “100% PUMPKIN” or something similar.
+- pumpkin purée – gives our cinnamon rolls pumpkin flavor!
+It should be in a can labeled “100% PUMPKIN” or something similar.
 Don’t use pumpkin pie filling, because that contains extra ingredients that will throw off the flavors and sweetness.

 - one egg – this should be room temperature.
 If you’re pressed for time, get your egg to room temperature quickly by submerging it in warm water for 15 minutes.

 - pure vanilla extract – I like this one, but I’m also in the process of making my own homemade vanilla extract!
 Stay tuned and I’ll share the recipe!

 - light brown sugar – adds a bit of richness from the molasses, and helps the dough to stay nice and soft!

 - all-purpose flour – you’ll need at least 2½ cups (320 grams), but then just keep adding flour until the dough pulls away from the sides of the bowl.
 I recommend using a stand mixer for the dough mixing part if you have one, but otherwise a good old mixing bowl and wooden spoon will work too.

 - pumpkin pie spice – because what else will give us that delicious fall flavor?
 You can use store-bought pumpkin pie spice, but I actually made my on with this recipe from Live Well Bake Often.